ethereum/go-ethereum/docs/_interface/Private-Network.md

 ## Summary

-This page explored the various options for configuring a local provate network.
+This page explored the various options for configuring a local private network.
 A step by step guide showed how to set up and launch a private network, unlock the associated accounts, attach a console to check the network status and make some basic interactions.